 Before deleting music from your device, or syncing your iTunes library with your iPhone, we highly recommend backing the device up using iTunes or a third-party software.
 You can create a backup of your iPhone by connecting it to iTunes > click your device icon > click Back up Now.

-Alternatively, you can use a third party software such as TouchCopy to transfer all of your iPhone music to your PC or Mac, or directly into your iTunes library.
+Alternatively, you can use a third party software such as TouchCopy to transfer all of your iPhone music to your PC or Mac, or directly into your iTunes library or Apple Music app.

 If you only wish to get rid of certain tracks or albums from your iPhone, this is the method for you: